pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://www.reddit.com/r/devops/comments/y8418w/amazed_with_pulumi/
       source: reddit
     -
       message: From PoC in a week, to reaching production with confidence the week after, we’re super impressed by Pulumi’s focus on the developer experience and general ease of use.
-We have since expanded our usage of Pulumi to manage our infrastructure and have a GitHub Actions-powered workflow with automatic PR previews that is a breeze to use.
+We have since expanded our usage of Pulumi to manage our infrastructure and have a GitHub Actions-powered workflow with automatic PR previews that is a breeze to use. (click to read blog post)
       author: Tiago Sousa
       link: https://blog.amplemarket.com/using-pulumi-to-deal-with-growing-pains/
       source: blog